praveen-erramilli/mancala/README.md

 * Two player game
 * Well covered test cases
 * Game UI designed with Flutter Web.
-Can be easily ported as mobile application as well with the same code
+Can be easily ported to mobile application as well with the same code
 * Option to continue any abandoned game
 * REST API based game